 FREEZE PROTECTION OPERATION STAGE 1 Condition The water temperature detected by probes NTC1 or NTC2 ranges between 39°F (4°C) and 46°F (8°C).
 Events The internal pump operates at high speed.
 The 3-Way Valve alternately switches positions - 1 minute on heating mode to 1 minute on DHW mode The display shows the icon.
 Time Until the NTC1 and NTC2 temperature is greater than or equal to 46°F (8°C) If after 20 minutes the conditions described in Stage 1 are still present, the boiler proceeds to Stage 2.
-STAGE 2 Condition Condition The water temperature detected by probes NTC1 or NTC2 is less than 39°F (4°C).
-The burner turns on at minimum power.
+STAGE 2 Condition The water temperature detected by probes NTC1 or NTC2 is less than 39°F (4°C).
+Events The burner turns on at minimum power.
 The 3-Way Valve is positioned on DHW and switches every 30 seconds between CH and DHW.
 When the temperature is greater than or equal to 104°F (40°C) the burner will turn off.
-The boiler will maintain the temperature between 95°F (35°C) and 104°F (40°C) for 45 minutes.
-After 45 minutes there will be 2 minutes of post heating circulation.
-If the temperature falls below 46°F (8°C) within 150 minutes the burner will immediately power on again.
-The display shows the Time Until the NTC1 temperature is greater than or equal to 104°F (40°C)
+The boiler will maintain the temperature between 95°F (35°C) and 104°F (40°C) for 45 minutes Time Until the NTC1 temperature is greater than or equal to 104°F (40°C)